theguy159/YDBSlideshow/README.md

 ### Features:

-- Automatically advance to the next picture
+- Automatically advance to the next picture or video
+- Skip video after specified threshold
+- Setting that makes the videos play until the end no matter the timeout set
-- Pause & resume (keyboard shortcut: P)
+- Pause & resume (keyboard shortcut: `P`)

 ## installation: